 It will keep for up to 7 days in the refrigerator.

 This sweetened condensed milk will take your coffee to the next level by bringing creaminess and sweetness.
 It can also be used in desserts, poured over berries, or as a base for sweet dipping sauces!

-- Prepare the milk: drain the soaked almonds and cashews and transfer to a high-speed blender.
+- Prepare the milk: drain the soaked almonds and cashews and transfer them to a high-speed blender.
 Add the water and blend for about 30 seconds.
-Filter the mixture through a nut milk bag and save the pulp for other uses (cookies, bread, etc).
+Filter the mixture through a nut milk bag and save the pulp for other uses (cookies, bread, etc.).